Wondering what the essentials of KYC are? Here’s an exhaustive guide to Know Your Customers that you shouldn’t miss.

 - Facilitate any international money transfer with someone who isn’t an account holder of the institution.

-In case an individual is acting on behalf of another(or an entity), the bank would require due diligence & verification there as well.
+If an individual acts on behalf of another(or an entity), the bank would require due diligence & verification there as well.

 Monitoring of Transactions

-Financial institutions undertake monitoring of transactions or On-going Due Diligence to ensure that the transactions of a customer are as per the information they’ve furnished for CIP and has no discrepancy.
+Financial institutions undertake monitoring of transactions or On-going Due Diligence to ensure that a customer’s transactions are as per the information they’ve furnished for CIP and has no discrepancy.
 As a part of this policy, a bank monitors the following types of transactions intently:

 - Large transactions that are unusual in nature, high-volume RTGS, or any complex transaction that doesn’t fall within the expected activity spectrum of a customer.